ark-sys/scalehub/README.md

 After provisioning the cluster with K3S, the first playbook that should be deployed is **base**.

 This playbook deploys the NFS plugin for storage access and various PVCs required by the data stream application.

-:exclamation:  You need to modify the variables in **playbooks/project/roles/base/vars** folder order to reflect your setup.

 The other playbooks will perform the following actions: